twbs/blog/_posts/2013-08-11-bootstrap-3-rc2.md

   * The Customizer is back!
   * Added new mention to our [browser compatibility docs](http://getbootstrap.com/getting-started/#browsers) to highlight the workaround for Internet Explorer 10 in Windows Phone 8 not picking up media queries.
 [See #9171.](https://github.com/twbs/bootstrap/pull/9171)
   * Added new section to the Getting Started page for documenting [third party and addon compatibility](http://getbootstrap.com/getting-started/#third-parties) issues.
 [See #9175.](https://github.com/twbs/bootstrap/pull/9175)
   * Added [new Accessibility section](http://getbootstrap.com/getting-started/#accessibility), lots of new aria and and role attributes, and more for improved 508 and WCAG compliancy.
-[See #9186.](https://github.com/twbs/bootstrap/pull/9186 Also improved used of more semantic HTML5 elements in docs per [#9332](https://github.com/twbs/bootstrap/pull/9332).
+[See #9186.](https://github.com/twbs/bootstrap/pull/9186) Also improved used of more semantic HTML5 elements in docs per [#9332](https://github.com/twbs/bootstrap/pull/9332), [#9347](https://github.com/twbs/bootstrap/pull/9347), and [#9352](https://github.com/twbs/bootstrap/pull/9352).

 * **BS2 Theme:**
   * The first pass at the v2 theme has been added.